akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “A crown is a heavy thing,” Harold said gently.
 “Kings must take much, for much is laid upon them.”

-Beatrice folded her arms.
+Beatrice folded her arms, a sudden prickle of defiance rising in her chest.

-“I should like to tell this king what I think of that.”
+“I should like to tell this king what I think of that.
+He has a thousand birds in a hundred forests..."

 Harold laughed softly.

 “You may keep that thought to yourself.”

-He reached for his cloak.
+He adjusted his cloak, frail hands shaking.

-“I will take the tribute tomorrow.”
+“I shall take the tribute tomorrow.”

 Beatrice shook her head.

 “You should not walk that far in the cold, father.”

-After a moment she said quietly:

-“I will take it.”
+Harold poked at the glowing charcoal.

+“Then I shall send the *Reeve*.
+He has a sturdy cart and the manner of a village headman."

+Beatrice sighed.

+“The *agisters* will have the very shoes off the horse for a 'grazing tax,' and the *foresters*... they are but petty tyrants, prowling to bleed a man for merely looking at a deer.
+Besides, Goosie would just as like end up in a village pot, for the Reeve has a large hungry family."

+She looked at the charcoal basket by the hearth and then up at her father’s tired face.

+“No, father, I should take her; she is after all, my goose.
+I can hide her in a charcoal basket on my hip to blend with the dusty charcoal-bearers on the old Roman road.
+Besides, I am on the King's business if anyone asks.”

 Harold studied her face, then nodded.